Top 14 Tips for Building a Profitable Web Site

 - Don’t hide what you sell.
 In many instances, the "content" that visitors want is information about the products they want to buy.
 If they can’t quickly find what they’re looking for they’ll leave.
 They’ll leave if your pages take a long time to load, or it’s difficult to place an order, fill out a form, or see what’s in the shopping cart.
 They’ll leave and go buy from a competitor’s site that’s easier to use.

+- Categorize your offerings.
 If you sell a lot of different items, try to classify them in some way to make them easier to find.
-For instance if you were selling office supplies, you might have one category for earrings, another for necklaces, and another for bracelets.
+For instance if you were selling jewelry, you might have one category for earrings, another for necklaces, and another for bracelets.
 If you have many types of items in each category, break the categories up into subcatergories such as diamond earrings, gold earrings, silver earrings, or whatever is appropriate.

 RELATED: How to Write Product Descriptions That Sell

 - Make your site easy to navigate.
 Businesses and consumers today have little time to waste.
 If they can't find what they want quickly on your site they'll move on.
 To help them find their way around, be sure all of your pages have navigation links on them.
 These may be at the top of the page or right side for desktop viewers.
 For mobile viewers, use a “hamburger” menu (ie, a symbol with three horizontal lines) and/or the word Menu to link to display the navigation when clicked.
 Include a search function on your site as well.

 Customers want to know who you are and how they can contact after they've made a purchase.
 In addition to including your phone number (along with your business hours) on every page, you should give people a way to contact you in email.
 The best way to do that is to link to a form that lets people indicate their name, their contact info and their reason for contacting you.
 Be sure your business address is easy to find, too.
 Shoppers want to know that your company is a legitimate establishment and won’t disappear after they make their purchase.